ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <i class="icon icon-phone"></i>
 <i class="input input-type-email input-autofocus">
 ```
-Pretty gross, but that's what you get with a class-based design.
-And it gets even worse if you go BEM:
+Pretty gross, but that's class-based design, and it gets even worse if you follow BEM.
+Here's an example of that from a popular design system:
 ```html
 <div class="mdl-dialog__actions mdl-dialog__actions--full-width">
 ```